eaa3/DeepQLearning/README.md

 # Deep Q Learning with love(2d)

 I was so amazed when I read the simple toy examples implemented by [Karpathy][1] in javascript that I decided to implement the same examples using torch7 with lua.
+In addition to that I wanted to practise what I learnet in the freely available [machine learning course][9] given by professor Nando de Freitas.

 This is a toy implementation of the Deep Q Network (DQN) algorithm as an attempt to reproduce the same results as Karpathy did in his demos.